QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     C_{ij} = A_{i,:} \cdot B_{:,j}

-Note that the inner product in a discrete space is simply a sum, and has the same complexity (i.e. :math:`O(N)` operations).
+Note that the inner product in a discrete space is simply a sum, and has the same complexity as the sum (i.e. :math:`O(N)` operations).

 For a dense matrix without any structure, this also makes it clear why the complexity is :math:`O(N^3)`: you need to evaluate it for :math:`N^2` elements in the matrix and do an :math:`O(N)` operation each time.